 The FAA is currently considering exemptions under Section 333 from several different entities.
 You can view the exemption requests at regulations.gov.

 View the Astraeus Aerial Grant of Exemption (PDF).
-View the Summary Grants of Exemption to five other companies:
+View the Summary Grants of Exemption to six other companies:

 - Summary Grant to Aerial MOB, LLC.
 (PDF)

 - Summary Grant to HeliVideo Productions LLC (PDF)

 - Summary Grant to Snaproll Media LLC (PDF)

 - Summary Grant to RC Pro Productions Consulting LLC dba Vortex Aerial (PDF)

 - Summary Grant to Flying Cam LLC (PDF)

 View the Grants of Exemption announced December 10, 2014: